5jt/dyalog-cookbook/manuscript/16 Creating SetUp.exe with Inno.md

 Notes:

-* The first entry displays the file "ReadMe.html" with the default browser (`shellexec` on an HTML file) after the application has been installed (`postinstall`).
+* The first entry displays the file `ReadMe.html` with the default browser (`shellexec` on an HTML file) after the application has been installed (`postinstall`).

-  If the command line options `silent` or `verysilent` are specified then "ReadMe.html" is **not** put on display (`skipifsilent`).
+  If the command-line options `silent` or `verysilent` are specified then `ReadMe.html` is _not_ put on display (`skipifsilent`).

 * The second entry offers to launch the application after the installation (`postinstall`) but only if neither `silent` nor `verysilent` were specified (`skipifsilent`) and Inno is not waiting for the application (`nowait`).

-* Both entries are offered as check boxes which are ticked by default; the user might un-tick them in order to prevent the associated action from being carried out.
+* Both entries are offered as check boxes ticked by default; the user may clear them to prevent the associated action from being carried out.

 ### The section [Tasks]{#tasks}